baiyanquan/2019-XLab-KnowledgeReasoning/doc/Requirement Specification/Requirement Specification.md

 #### Exceptions

-- Ontology reasoning yields a lot of new data that is obvious and not useful for later use。
+- Ontology reasoning yields a lot of new data that is obvious and not useful for later use.

   > Refactor all the data after ontology reasoning.
 Only data related to laboratory operation and maintenance will be retained.